robrides/methodoverloading/overloadMethodChoiceAutoboxing.md

 ### What is `Autoboxing`?

-Autoboxing is when Java uses the wrapper class's `valueOf()` method to create the wrapper Object.
+`Autoboxing` is when Java uses the wrapper class's `valueOf()` method, behind the scenes, to create the wrapper Object.

 Great, what's a wrapper class?
 A wrapper class is simply the corresponding Reference type variable of the Primitive type.